ececli/Ultrasonic_Ranging/README.md

 </p>

 Please note that it is simple to drive the buzzer.
 If you want the buzzer to generate a certain frequency sound, you can provide the same frequency square-wave to the buzzer.

+### 3. System Setup

+To obtain the microphone data in Python, pyaudio package is needed.
+The installation instruction can be found [here](http://people.csail.mit.edu/hubert/pyaudio/).

+_The other part of system setup will be finished later. _